kotajacob/modget/README.md

 - `del <MODID/Slug>`
 	- NOT YET IMPLEMENTED
-	- Remove and uninstall a mod based on its MODID.
+	- Remove and uninstall a mod based on its MODID or Slug.

 - `help <command>`
 	- Print help about a command and exit.